 (6) Current tariffs of all public utilities subject to assessment pursuant to § 39-1-23; provided, however, that the division may require any public utility with extensive tariffs to maintain a website and provide access to those tariffs via a link from the division's website;

 (7) A listing of all public utilities and nonregulated power producers, together with consumer contact information for each;

-(9) Demand side management programs available to residential, commercial and industrial customers;
+(9) Demand-side management programs available to residential, commercial, and industrial customers; and